-The seeds planted in Maitripa College programs bear fruit as our graduates take what they have learned here into the world to benefit others.
-The Maitripa College family is proud of our alumni and invites you to join us in offering our wholehearted rejoicing in their accomplishments!
+The seeds planted in Maitripa College programs bear fruit as our students and graduates take what they have learned here into the world to benefit others.
+The Maitripa College family is proud of our students and alumni and invites you to join us in offering our wholehearted rejoicing in their accomplishments!

 Rejoice for Accomplishments!

 Sam Go, MDiv candidate, completed a month-long retreat in Lhadakh, India, in October, 2022.

 Dorjee Gurung Gyaltsen and Andrew Hughes presented “Two accounts of advice from Than-dong Gye-bo to two lay women,” original translations from the Mkha’ ’gro’i chos mdzod chen mo, Vol. 52, pp. 158-161, originally from Thang rgyal rnam thar, at the Lotsawa Translation Workshop, October 2022.

 Several advanced standing MDiv students have recently completed one unit each of Clinical Pastoral Education (CPE).
 Congratulations to: